English at Maine Coast Semester

 - O Pioneers!, Willa Cather

-- Nature and Walking, Ralph Waldo Emerson and Henry David Thoreau
+- Walking, Henry David Thoreau